The Foundation Credential

 Instructors & Candidates

-Studio designation →Employers & HR Teams
+Should your studio add barre? → Studio designations and resources →Employers & HR Teams

 Method programs and educator networks can apply for IBBFA Recognized Program status, giving their graduates pre-qualified pathway to the foundation credential via Challenge Exam.

-Program recognition →How IBBFA Works With Method Programs
+How IBBFA Works With Method Programs

 IBBFA is not in conflict with American Barre Technique, Barre Intensity, Barre Vida, Bootybarre, Barre & Soul, or any other method-specific training.
 IBBFA operates one layer beneath them.

 The credential certifies the foundation; method programs certify the specific techniques that build on that foundation.
-This coexistence is not a marketing claim — it is a structural description of how credentialing authorities work in every mature profession.
+This coexistence is not a marketing claim: it is a structural description of how credentialing authorities work in every mature profession.

 Instructors can hold both

 An instructor can earn IBBFA-CBI alongside a method-specific certification.
-Studios increasingly prefer instructors who hold the foundation credential plus their chosen method — the combination signals complete professional preparation.
+Studios increasingly prefer instructors who hold the foundation credential plus their chosen method, the combination signals complete professional preparation.

 Challenge Exam pathway

-Instructors trained by recognized method programs can earn IBBFA-CBI through the Challenge Exam pathway rather than full enrollment — same written and live practical examination, without repeating the 35-hour curriculum.
+Instructors trained by recognized method programs can earn IBBFA-CBI through the Challenge Exam pathway rather than full enrollment, same written and live practical examination, without repeating the 35-hour curriculum.
 See the Challenge Exam pathway →

 Recognized Preparation Program framework